Bethany History

 1987

-- On the recommendation of the Long Range Planning Committee’s “Our Vision for the 1990s” report the congregation makes the decision to relocate and build “a modern building in a community setting” as part of their vision for long range mission and outreach objectives.
-The motto adopted for this ambitious project was “Building to Share,” because the vision was to encourage groups, organizations, and communities beyond the Bethany family to share in the use of the new building.
+- On the recommendation of the Long Range Planning Committee, the congregation makes the decision to relocate and build “a modern building in a community setting.”
+The motto adopted: “Building to Share.”

 1989